Rectal Prolapse Treatment in Melbourne

 Related Links:

 This is a common condition in our community (affecting over 50% of those over 60 years old).
-The colon develops weak areas in its wall which form diverticula or pockets.
+For patients considering diverticulitis surgery in Melbourne, it’s important to understand that the colon develops weak areas in its wall which form diverticula or pockets.
 The sigmoid colon is the area most frequently affected and is the site of most complications.

 The cause has been attributed to a chronic low fibre diet leading to increases in pressure within the colon to generate progression of stool.